XZot1K/ZotBox/README.md

-# How to use ZotLib
+# How to use ZotBox

-In order to properly use ZotLib you will need to be able to retrieve the Lib's instance.
+In order to properly use ZotBox you will need to be able to retrieve the Lib's instance.
 You can do this by following these instructions:

-1. You need to download the ZotLib dependency and add it to your plugin's dependencies.
+1. You need to download the ZotBox dependency and add it to your plugin's dependencies.
-2. You need to make sure you are able to grab the ZotLib instance from your Main class file.
+2. You need to make sure you are able to grab the ZotBox instance from your Main class file.
 Example:

 ```
-import XZot1K.plugins.zl.ZotLib;
+import XZot1K.plugins.zl.ZotBox;
 import org.bukkit.plugin.java.JavaPlugin;
 import java.util.logging.Level;

 public final class Main extends JavaPlugin
 {

-    private ZotLib zotLib;
+    private ZotBox zotBox;

     @Override
     public void onEnable()
     {
-        if (!isZotLibInstalled())
+        if (!isZotBoxInstalled())
         {
             getServer().getConsoleSender().sendMessage(ChatColor.translateAlternateColorCodes('&', "&e"
-                    + getName() + " &cwas unable to be enabled, due to &eZotLib &cnot being installed."));
+                    + getName() + " &cwas unable to enable, due to &eZot&7Box &cnot being installed."));
             getServer().getPluginManager().disablePlugin(this);
         }

-        getZotLib().getGeneralLibrary().sendConsoleMessage(this, "&aZotLib was found and has been successfully hooked into!");
+        getZotBox().getGeneralLibrary().sendConsoleMessage(this, "&aZotBox was found and has been successfully hooked into!");
     }

-    private boolean isZotLibInstalled()
+    private boolean isZotBoxInstalled()
     {
-        ZotLib zotLib = (ZotLib) getServer().getPluginManager().getPlugin("ZotLib");
+        ZotBox zotBox = (ZotBox) getServer().getPluginManager().getPlugin("ZotBox");
-        if(zotLib != null)
+        if(zotBox != null)
         {
-            setZotLib(zotLib);
+            setZotBox(zotBox);
             return true;
         }
         return false;
     }

-    public ZotLib getZotLib()
+    public ZotBox getZotBox()
     {
-        return zotLib;
+        return zotBox;
     }

-    private void setZotLib(ZotLib zotLib)
+    private void setZotBox(ZotBox zotBox)
     {
-        this.zotLib = zotLib;
+        this.zotBox = zotBox;
     }

 }
 ```

-3. Once 1 and 2 are completed you will need to modify your depends, or softdepends, within your plugin.yml (This step is optional, but never hurts to make sure ZotLib is installed).
+3. Once 1 and 2 are completed you will need to modify your "depends: []", or "softdepends: []", within your plugin.yml (This step is optional, but never hurts to make sure ZotBox is installed).
-4. You are good to go now you can call the getZotLib() method from your Main class and begin your adventure within ZotLib!
+4. You are good to go now you can call the getZotBox() method from your Main class and begin your adventure within ZotBox!